-Table 49.
-Condition-handling built-in functions

-Function Description DATAFIELD Returns the value of a string that raised the NAME condition ONAREA Returns the name of the AREA reference for which an AREA condition is raised ONCHAR Returns the value of a character that caused a conversion condition ONCODE Returns the condition code value ONCONDCOND Returns the name of CONDITION condition being processed ONCONDID Returns a number which identifies a particular condition ONCOUNT Returns the number of outstanding conditions

-Table 49.
-Condition-handling built-in functions (continued)

-Function Description ONFILE Returns the name of a file for which a condition is raised ONGSOURCE Returns the value of a graphic string that caused a conversion condition ONKEY Returns the key of a record that raised a condition ONLINE Returns the line number from the source in which a condition occurred ONLOC Returns the name of the procedure in which a condition occurred ONOFFSET Returns the offset within a block in which a condition occurred ONSOURCE Returns the value of a string that caused a conversion condition ONSUBCODE Returns an integer value that gives additional information about certain I/O errors ONWCHAR Returns the value of a widechar that caused a conversion condition ONWSOURCE Returns the value of a widechar string that caused a conversion condition
+Function Description DATAFIELD Returns the value of a string that raised the NAME condition.
+ONACTUAL Returns a string that represents the actual value of an ASSERT COMPARE statement.
+ONAREA Returns the name of the AREA reference for which an AREA condition is raised.
+ONCHAR Returns the value of a character that caused a CONVERSION condition.
+ONEXPECTED Returns a string that represents the expected value of an ASSERT COMPARE statement.
+ONCODE Returns the condition code value.
+ONCONDCOND Returns the name of CONDITION condition being processed.
+ONCONDID Returns a number which identifies a particular condition.
+ONCOUNT Returns the number of outstanding conditions.
+ONFILE Returns the name of a file for which a condition is raised.
+ONGSOURCE Returns the value of a graphic string that caused a CONVERSION condition.
+ONKEY Returns the key of a record that raised a condition.
+ONLINE Returns the line number from the source in which a condition occurred.
+ONLOC Synonym for ONPROC.
+ONOFFSET Returns the offset within a block in which a condition occurred.
+ONOPERATOR Returns the value of the operator of an ASSERT COMPARE statement.
+ONPACKAGE Returns the name of the PACKAGE in which an ASSERTION condition occurred.
+ONPROCEDURE Returns the name of a procedure in which a condition is raised.
+ONSOURCE Returns the value of a string that caused a CONVERSION condition.
+ONTEXT Returns the value of the TEXT clause of the ASSERT statement that raised the ASSERTION condition.
+ONUCHAR Returns a UCHAR(1) string that caused a CONVERSION condition.
+ONUSOURCE Returns a UCHAR string that caused a CONVERSION condition.
+ONWCHAR Returns a WIDECHAR(1) string that caused a CONVERSION condition.
+ONWSOURCE Returns the value of a WIDECHAR string that caused a CONVERSION condition